My 7 most useful Marketing Apps

-I was at a networking coffee morning a little while ago and the subject of marketing came up in our group discussion, this then lead to a discussion on the different marketing apps we were all using.
-As a VA I use and have used quite a few, and thought writing a blog about them would be helpful to others.
+I was at a networking coffee morning a little while ago and the subject of useful marketing apps came up in our group discussion.
+This then leads to a discussion on the most useful marketing apps we were all using.
+As a VA I use and have used quite a few and thought writing a blog about them would be helpful to others.

-I’ve put together this list of my top marketing apps/sites that I use and did a little research to find some alternatives.
+I’ve put together this list of my most useful marketing apps that I use and did a little research to find some alternatives.

-I started using Canva last year and found it really useful for adding imagery to Facebook, Twitter and blogs, I also found it handy for those clients who were looking for a bit of quick design on their leaflets or business cards.
+I started using Canva last year and found it the most useful marketing app for adding imagery to Facebook, Twitter, and blogs.
+I also found it handy for those clients who were looking for a bit of quick design on their leaflets or business cards.
 Canva has great little tutorials to talk you through how to use the site and a great area to store all your brand details.
 All of which is free, there are however costs for some images if you are looking to incorporate something specific and an option to become a member.
-Personally I find the free version sufficient.
+Personally, I find the free version sufficient.

 Other sites to use: